#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
 You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Always read your seed packet for details.
-If you start plants a little later than recommended, it's not ideal, but it will likely even out as time passes.
+Read your seed packet for details.
+If you start seeds a little later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone

 This area is in growing Zones 8 or 9, but it’s desert, so utilize greenhouses to grow herbs and vegetables.
-Native plants like cacti, succulents, and other hardy desert shrubs will easily grow outside.
-Other beloved garden vegetables love the heat, like cucumbers, squash, tomatoes, and peppers.
+Native plants like succulents, cacti, and other hardy desert shrubs will grow outside with ease.
+Other beloved garden vegetables love the heat, like tomatoes, peppers, cucumbers, and squash.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many flowers are sensitive to that much sun and heat, so research to find which varieties can handle the weather before planting outdoors.
+However, many spring flowers are sensitive to that much sun and heat, so research to find which varieties can handle the weather before planting outdoors.

-An indoor garden of greenery might also be lovely, so create an oasis inside your home.
-A sunroom or enclosed porch is a great place to encourage plant growth, especially with pots and plant stands of all sizes.
+An indoor garden of greenery might be lovely as well.
+Look into house plants and create an oasis within your home.
+A covered porch or sunroom is a great place to encourage plant growth, especially with pots and plant stands of all sizes.
 Your spring flower seed choices, whether they're perennials or annuals, can also often get an indoor start.

 Plant Seeds Outside With Direct Sow